mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 #### Element and scalar variables allocation

-Two function allow two allocate the new scalars (the witness) and group elements (the instance).
+Two functions allow two allocate the new scalars (the witness) and group elements (the instance).

     allocate_scalars(self, n)